-getPublicKey() returns the SSH key data for the public key to use. twisted.conch.ssh.keys.Key.fromString() will take a key in OpenSSH, LSH or any supported format, as a string, and generate a new twisted.conch.ssh.keys.Key.
-Alternatively, keys.Key.fromFile() can be used instead, which will take the filename of a key in the supported format, and and generate a new twisted.conch.ssh.keys.Key.
+getPublicKey() returns the SSH key data for the public key to use.
+Key.fromString() will take a key in OpenSSH, LSH or any supported format, as a string, and generate a new Key.
+Alternatively, keys.Key.fromFile() can be used instead, which will take the filename of a key in the supported format, and and generate a new Key.

-getPrivateKey() returns a Deferred which is called back with the private twisted.conch.ssh.keys.Key.
+getPrivateKey() returns a Deferred which is called back with the private Key.